rajput-tarun/Indian_Tourism_Analysis/README.md

 ## How to Use

+Certainly, let me rephrase the instructions without code:

+Step1. **Clone the Repository:**
-1. Clone the repository to your local machine.
+   - Clone the repository to your local machine using the provided URL.

-2. Navigate to the project directory.
+Step2. **Navigate to the Project Directory:**
-3. Run the analysis script, providing the necessary input.
+   - Change your current working directory to 'Indian_Tourism_Analysis'.

+Step3. **Run the Project Script:**
+   - Execute the 'project.py' script and input the required information.

+ **Modify Functions in module.py:**
+   - If any changes to functions are necessary, make them in the 'module.py' script.
+Save the file, and the updates will be reflected in the main project when 'project.py' is run again.

 ## Data Source